 This bit controls whether the breakpoint causes an immediate data breakpoint (next instruction boundary) or a delayed program breakpoint related to an executable opcode.
-Data and unexecuted opcodes cannot cause a break if this
+Data and unexecuted opcodes cannot cause a break if this bit is set.
+This bit has no meaning in SWI dual address mode.
+The SWI mode only performs program breakpoints.

-- 0 = On match, break at the next instruction boundary - 1 = On match, break if the match is an instruction to be executed.
+0 = On match, break at the next instruction boundary

+1 = On match, break if the match is an instruction to be executed.
 This uses tagging as its breakpoint mechanism.